olexade/terraform-ecs/examples/multy-tg/README.md

-# ECS Cluster w/ Multy target groups on ALB
+# ECS Cluster w/ Multy target groups on ALB.
+Optimized for free tier - need to pay for public IPs only

 Configuration in this directory creates: